renemarc/home-assistant-config/lights/README.md

     </figure>
 </div>

 I have their white colour gradually shift from daylight to warm white with varying intensity based on the time of day in [`/automations/cct_lifx.yaml`](../automations/cct_lifx.yaml).
-They also serve as nightlights through [`/automations/nightlight_on.yaml`](../automations/nightlight_on.yaml), IR illuminators and for some alerts like [`/automations/front_door_opened.yaml`](../automations/front_door_opened.yaml).
+They also serve as nightlights through [`/automations/devices/nightlight_on.yaml`](../automations/devices/nightlight_on.yaml), IR illuminators and for some alerts like [`/automations/front_door_notify.yaml`](../automations/front_door_notify.yaml).

 ### LIFX Z RGBW LED strips

-**[LIFX Z RGBW strips](https://www.lifx.com/products/lifx-z)** are used as ceiling wash lights and bed underglow lights.
+A few sets of [LIFX Z RGBW strips](https://www.lifx.com/products/lifx-z) are used as ceiling wash lights and bed underglow lights.
 These are not the newer HomeKit versions, but the non-HomeKit 3-meters versions were on clearance!
 Each kit comes with 1-meter strips, and up to 10 strips can be used per 24v 3A controller.
 Still a bit pricier than DIY solutions, but the design simplicity, time savings, UL-rating and clearance price make this a no-brainer.
 Plus they look better and brighter than HUE strips thanks to the added white LEDs!

 <div align="center">
     <figure>